Quick Soloing Guide: Nighthold

 Grand Magistrix Elisande

-- Heroic: mostly as above, but Elisande’s abilities occur more frequently and do a lot more damage.
+Mostly the same as Normal, but Elisande’s abilities occur more frequently and do a lot more damage.

 - Everything does more damage, as you might expect,